Investors join activists to press TotalEnergies on climate targets

 TotalEnergies' emissions TotalEnergies' emissionshttps://tmsnrt.rs/3TyvoGr

-(Reporting by Shadia Nasralla Additional reporting by Benjamin Mallet Editing by David Goodman)
+(Reporting by Shadia Nasralla Additional reporting by Benjamin Mallet and Silvia Aloisi Editing by David Goodman, Kirsten Donovan)

 ((Shadia.Nasralla@thomsonreuters.com; Reuters Messaging: Reuters Messaging: shadia.nasralla.reuters.com@reuters.net))